zoltan977/stockPrices/README.md

 - There is a data-update button on the bottom of the page
 - If the data-update button is pressed and the stored data is older than one day then the datafiles will be updated on the backend

-Stock Prices uses the following tech-stack:
+## Demo

+Application can be tested on this [demo](https://polar-lowlands-28295.herokuapp.com) page

+## Tech-stack:

 - [D3js](https://d3js.org/) - JavaScript library for datavisualization
 - [node.js](https://nodejs.org/en/) - Stores the API provided data in files
 - [Express](https://expressjs.com/) - Communicates with the frontend
-- [Vanilla Javascript] - Event handling on the frontend, communication with the backend, and data visualisation with the help of D3js
+- Vanilla Javascript - Event handling on the frontend, communication with the backend, and data visualisation with the help of D3js

 ## Installation